mparchment/salsabil-io/src/content/blog/hadith.md

 - *Al-Jami’ Al-Kabir* by Abu ‘Isa al-Tirmidhi

-The Jami’ of al-Tirmidhi should be introduced through Nur al-Din ‘Itr’s *al-Imam al-Tirmidhi*, which was his doctoral thesis at al-Azhar.
+The *Jami’* of al-Tirmidhi should be introduced through Nur al-Din ‘Itr’s *al-Imam al-Tirmidhi*, which was his doctoral thesis at al-Azhar.
 Abdullah al-Sa’d has an excellent audio commentary of the opening chapters focusing on ‘ulum al-hadith.
 Read *‘Aridat al-Ahwadhi* by Ibn al-‘Arabi and *Taklimat Sharh al-Tirmidhi* by Zayn al-Din al-’Iraqi.
 Reference al-Daraqutni’s *al-‘Ilal* wherever possible.

 When studying the sunan works, analyze each chain of transmission independently and strive to understand the methodology of the early hadith masters.
 It is crucial to remember that each chain needs to be analyzed individually and in context.
 Refer to the gradings and justifications of Shu’ayb al-Arna’ut and Abdullah al-Sa’d.
 When these two agree, it should suffice.
 When they differ, research it extensively.
-Reference ‘Ilal al-Daraqutni, ‘Ilal Ibn Abi Hatim, and ‘Ilal Ibn al-Madini.
+Reference *‘Ilal al-Daraqutni*, *‘Ilal Ibn Abi Hatim*, and *‘Ilal Ibn al-Madini*.
 Ibn Abi Hatim only gathers the turuq, in contrast to al-Daraqutni, so his book is much more difficult to read.
 For this reason, Ibn Abi Hatim’s ‘ilal must be read its excellent ta’liqat by Ibn ‘Abd al-Hadi.

 In addition to these structured studies, Abdullah al-Sa'd has numerous lectures on hadith narrators and jarh wal-ta'dil, although no single series.
 It is highly recommended to listen to everything you can find from him.
-As you listen to his discussions, especially in his Sharh al-Nasa'i and Sharh al-Tirmidhi, research the narrators he discusses using Tahdhib al-Tahdhib and other sources on rijal.
+As you listen to his discussions, especially in his commentary on al-Nasa'i and al-Tirmidhi, research the narrators he discusses using *Tahdhib al-Kamal* and other sources on rijal.
 This method will help you apply your knowledge and develop a strong grasp of these topics.

 - *Al-Sunan Al-Kubra* by Ahmad b.
 Shu'ayb al-Nasa'i